TolikPylypchuk/Cineaste/docs/05-technical.md

 location of the log file is in the user's app data folder.
 Here's the list of supported log levels (from lowest to highest):

-- Verbose: log everything (this level is not used directly and and setting it is the same as setting 'Debug' as the minimum level)
+- Verbose: log everything (this level is not used directly and setting it is the same as setting 'Debug' as the minimum level)
 - Debug: log the details of the app's internal workflow
 - Info: log general information